Last Updated: May 2026

 Zytglogge, Bern

 No visit to Bern would be complete without seeing the Zytglogge, the city’s medieval clock tower.
 Built in the early 13th century, the Zytglogge once served as a city gate and now functions as a major tourist landmark.
-On the hour, animated mechanical figures—including a jester, a rooster, and a parade of bears—spring into motion in a performance that has delighted viewers for centuries.
-Tours were available for those interested in the marvels of its astronomical clock and intricate mechanism.
+On the hour, animated mechanical figures — including a jester, a rooster, and a parade of bears — spring into motion in a performance that has delighted viewers for centuries.
+Tours are available for those interested in the marvels of its astronomical clock and intricate mechanism.

 Walking through the streets we noticed this ad for a hair salon.
 Swiss humor!